SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 simulated with the `Coevolve` aggregator.
 The aggregator requires a dependency graph to indicate when a given jump occurs which other jumps in the system should have their rate recalculated (i.e. their rate depends on states modified by one occurrence of the first jump).
-In this case, both processes mutually affect each other so we have
+This ensures that rates, rate bounds, and rate intervals are recalculated when invalidated due to changes in `u`.
+For the current example, both processes mutually affect each other so we have

 ```@example tut2
 dep_graph = [[1,2], [1,2]]